Pittsworth, Queensland: Education

 Pittsworth State High School is a government secondary (7–12) school for boys and girls at Factory Street.
 In 2015, it had an enrolment of 469 students with 48 teachers (45 full-time equivalent) and 27 non-teaching staff (19 full-time equivalent).
 In 2018, the school had an enrolment of 439 students with 50 teachers (44 full-time equivalent) and 32 non-teaching staff (19 full-time equivalent).
 It includes a special education program for primary and secondary students.

 Amenities

 The Pittsworth Library is operated by the Toowoomba Regional Council.
-The library is located on Yandilla Street and is open Monday - Saturday.
+The library is located on Yandilla Street and is open Monday to Saturday.

 The Pittsworth Civic Pool is at 40A Yandilla Street.
 It operates seasonally.
 It is owned by the Toowoomba Regional Council.

 The Beauaraba branch of the Queensland Country Women's Association meets at the Uniting Church Hall in Briggs Street; Beauaraba is the name of the local parish.

 St Stephens Catholic Church is a large red-brick Catholic church in Pittsworth, and the parish incorporates the communities of Pittsworth, Southbrook and Mt.
 Tyson.

 St. Andrew's Anglican Church is on the corner of Murray and Hume Streets.